 He got the crap kicked out of him.

-If you want to check the intellectual honesty of anybody in the media mob or any Democrat like Schiff, who now is demanding the media stop airing the president's press briefings in the middle of a national emergency and a pandemic and a health emergency, uh, he's now been involved in starting an investigation in the middle of the emergency into the Trump response to this, which is better than theirs.
+If you want to check the intellectual honesty of anybody in the media mob or any Democrat like Schiff, who now is demanding the media stop airing the president's press briefings in the middle of a national emergency and a pandemic and a health emergency,

-Um, because they were impeaching him at the time that he was instituting the travel ban.
+he's now been involved in starting an investigation in the middle of the emergency into the Trump response to this, which is better than theirs, because they were impeaching him at the time that he was instituting the travel ban.

 I don't understand it.

-There's plenty of time between now and election day in 203 days.
+There's plenty of time between now and Election Day in 203 days.

-Well, plenty of time to do politics.
+We'll have plenty of time to do politics.

-But telling the American the president goes out there, he informs the country how many masks do we have, how many respirators do we have?
+But telling the American, the president goes out there, he informs the country, how many masks do we have?

 Let's talk about hydroxychloroquine.